jcdoran33/PWA-Text-Editor/README.md

 If you clone this repository to your computer, the package.json will have ```npm start``` run the build and then launch the server.
 You can use the Install button in the header if you wish to run the application outside the Heroku deployment.

 ## Link to Heroku Deployment
+Here is a link to the deployed app on Heroku: [Deployed Application](https://pwa-text-editor-jcd.herokuapp.com/)

 ## Screenshot of Deployed App
 ![screenshot](./screenshot.png)